 - A standard nomination form indicating the candidate's name, school, and the reasons for supporting the nomination in lay person’s terms accessible to faculty in all disciplines.

 - A personal statement (maximum length: 3 pages or 750 words) prepared by the nominee explaining the objectives of their research/ scholarship project and the significance in lay person’s terms.
 The candidates should provide documents that emphasize the broad based trajectory of their research and how it has (and expects to) impacted the discipline.
 The language of this section of the research statement and nomination letter should be understandable across the areas of work so that a generalizable appreciation for the value of the research can be appreciated by all of the reviewers, especially those outside the field.

 - Documentation attesting to the nominee's superior performance in the areas of research and scholarship.
 Due by the deadline posted on the Faculty and Staff Awards page.

-- Peer review letters from up to 4 colleagues supporting the quality of research and scholarly activities of the nominee; the strongest letters are those from colleagues in the field, but external to the College.
+Additionally, supporting materials may include peer review letters from up to 4 colleagues supporting the quality of research and scholarly activities of the nominee; the strongest letters are those from colleagues in the field, but external to the College.

 The Associate Dean will carry out the review process, including assembling the review committees as described above.